-Vermont taxpayers can use Free File anywhere – in the comfort of their own home, or anywhere that has a computer with internet access.
+Vermont taxpayers can use Free File anywhere – in the comfort of their own home, or wherever there is a computer with internet access.

 Free File has helped U.S. taxpayers save more than $1.3 billion in tax preparation fees since it began.
-And just as importantly, by enabling people to prepare their own returns, Free File empowers people to learn more about their taxes and take control of their financial life.
+And just as importantly, by enabling people to prepare their own returns Free File empowers people to learn more about their taxes and take control of their financial lives.

 Free File in the News